 Find out more

-The Energy Resource Center can perform a home energy assessment and help you identify the improvements you can make that will have the fastest return on in investment, factoring in the tax credits.
+The Energy Resource Center can perform a home energy audit and help you identify the improvements you can make that will have the fastest return on in investment, factoring in the tax credits.

-If you cannot afford an energy assessment, or are unable to pay for the recommended improvements, you might qualify for a free assessment and home winterization from ERC.
+If you cannot afford an energy audit, or are unable to pay for the recommended improvements, you might qualify for a free audit and home winterization from ERC.
 We serve families living in 11 counties.